 Love Versus Limerence: How To Tell The Difference?

-While limerence is an intense, obsessive infatuation that only seems like love, but isn’t.
+• While limerence is an intense, obsessive infatuation that seems like love, but isn’t.

-Limerence is a term coined by psychologist Dorothy Tennov to describe an intense and obsessive form of romantic attraction.
+The term “limerence” was coined by psychologist Dorothy Tennov to describe an intense and obsessive form of romantic attraction.

-People experiencing limerence may engage in risky or impulsive behaviors in an attempt to win the other person’s affection, and they may feel devastated if the relationship doesn’t work out.
+People going through limerence may act in risky or impulsive ways to win the target person’s attention and affection.
+Also, when they are devastated because the relationship didn’t work out.

 Love versus Limerence: What Are The Differences?

-Love and limerence can have very different effects on relationships.
+Love and limerence are two very different types of relationships.

-Love is the foundation of a healthy and lasting relationship, while limerence can be a disruptive force that can lead to infidelity or other destructive behaviors.
+Love is a healthy foundation for a lasting relationship, while limerence is a disruptive force that can lead to irrational and harmful behaviors.

 LoveLimerence